JoeScylla/cssmin/README.md

 # What is CssMin? #

+**WARNING: This repository is not maintained anymore because of time constraints.
+There were no updates for a long time.
+USE AT YOUR OWN RISK.**

 CssMin is a css parser and minfier.
 It minifies css by removing unneeded whitespace character, comments, empty blocks and empty declarations.
 In addition declaration values can get rewritten to shorter notation if available.
 The minification if configurable.